z-------------/anilist-es/README.md

 5. Click "Load unpacked"
 6. Select the unzipped folder

 You can also [get the "Lite" version](https://greasyfork.org/en/scripts/382294-anilist-enhancement-suite-lite) as a userscript.
-It lacks everything but the content scripts and does not use cache media info etc. locally.
+It lacks everything but the content scripts and does not cache media info etc. locally.